 Every company across a variety of industries is going to leverage different data sets to make decisions, but there are some metrics that may work more broadly than others.
 Churn rate and customer satisfaction are two of them...

 Churn rate refers to the rate at which customers stop subscribing to or using a service or product.
 Churn in a company is natural to some degree.
 People will outgrow your services, find another plan, go out of business, etc. But if your churn rate does not fall within 5-7% annually, you may need to consider the happiness of your clients.
 Is there something specific that is going wrong with customers that you need to fix?
 If your churn rate is high, it may be a sign that customers are not being as successful with your product or service as they were hoping to be.

 One great and quantitative way to measure customer satisfaction is with a Net Promoter Score® survey (or NPS® survey).
-An NPS survey enables a client to rank their satisfaction with your product or service – and rank how likely they are to recommend your services.
+An NPS survey enables a client to rate their satisfaction with your product or service—and rate how likely they are to recommend your services.
 These scales can be set anywhere from -100 to 100, but typically will be set around the 1-10 range (1 meaning you are very unsatisfied / very unlikely to recommend and 10 meaning you are very satisfied / very likely to recommend).
-Given these numbers, it becomes very obvious whether you are performing to your best abilities, and to the expected performance of your clients, or not.
+Given these numbers, it becomes very obvious whether or not you are performing to the best of your best abilities, not to mention meeting client expectations.

 Remember, everything we do in Customer Success is to keep the client around.
 But how do you apply these metrics and tactics to an actual process?
 Who owns what part of the Customer Success journey?
 Let’s examine the Customer Success Methodology in greater detail.